operating-systems hardware

 Memory Protection

-Memory protection is a mechanism to control memory access rights on a computer.
-The goal is to prevent a process from accessing memory that has not been allocated to it, thereby ensuring system stability and security.
+Memory protection controls memory access rights to prevent a process from accessing unallocated memory, ensuring system stability and security.

 Mechanisms